The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

+After a year of school, many kids are looking forward to summer with all the usual excitement.
 Summer camp is a great way to keep kids occupied and socialized when school is out.
+There is no doubt that kids make long-lasting memories at summer camp.
 Because of this, more than 11 million children and adults attend either a day or overnight camp each year.
-When most people think of summer camp, they think of campfires, long games of baseball, kickball and tennis and not to mention fun in the swimming pool or lake.
-There’s no doubt that kids make long-lasting memories at summer camp.
-But the unfortunate reality is that serious injuries are also common occurrences that can dampen one’s experience and lead to long-term, or even permanent, disability.
-Some of the injuries seen most often in camps include:
+When most people think of summer camp, they think of campfires, long baseball games, kickball, and tennis, not to mention fun in the swimming pool or lake.

-It is possible for children to be injured on their way to or from the summer camp.
+Children can be injured on their way to or from the summer camp.
 For example, if the bus they travel on is involved in an accident, your child can sustain serious injuries.
-Because most buses do not employ the use of seat belts, children can be injured if they are thrown from their seats or if their heads hit the back of the seats in front of them.
+Because many buses do not employ the use of seat belts, children can be injured if they are thrown from their seats or if their heads hit the back of the seats in front of them.
 It is the responsibility of the bus driver to get children to and from the camp safely, and the driver is liable for any injuries that occur as a result of a bus accident.

 While most people think of drowning when they think of pool accidents, this is just one of many injuries that occur in and around the popular camp attraction.
 Children often suffer injuries in slip and fall accidents when running around the pool or from roughhousing with a fellow camper in the water.
 Most of these accidents occur when there is not enough supervision in the high-activity area.